 CHARCOAL LIKE MAD

-In this online course, Charcoal Like Mad, we will be completing an array of activities as we experiment with a variety of charcoals.
+In CHARCOAL LIKE MAD we will be completing an array of activities as we experiment with a variety of charcoals.
 You will have the chance to explore different charcoal mediums such as vine, compressed, pencil, colored charcoal, powder and more!
-Not only will we be exposed to the many types of charcoals available to you, I will also demonstrate for you how they can be used on different substrates such as watercolor paper, toned paper, and wood cradle boards.
+Not only will we be exposed to the many types of charcoals available to you, I will also demonstrate for you how they can be used on different substrates such as watercolor paper, toned paper, and cardboard.

-By the end of this course, you will have an understanding of the following concepts:
+By the end of this course students will have an understanding of the following concepts:

 - Seeing a face before placing details

-- How to see anew when using a reference photo for more than one project
+- See anew when using a reference photo for more than one project

-- Using a colored background as a mid tone for your portraits
+- Use a colored background as a mid tone for your portraits

 What is in a face?
 In this lesson, we will be looking at what really is in a face and how much we can see before we actually add in all of the details.
 We will view several different reference photos, practice creating a non-detailed face, and then choose our favorite to move forward with.
 We will then move on to add details with a variety of charcoal and mark-making.